 The following shows the supported options of RIPng.

-n specifies the alternate port number that is used to send or receive RIPnG packets.
+n specifies the UDP port number that is used to send or receive RIPng packets.

 Suppresses routing information.